II INTERNATIONAL SYMPOSIUM ON GENDER AND PRISON CULTURE

 Is prison a democratic space?

-Following the success of the 1st edition of SIGeP, included in the 56th International Congress of Americanists, held in Salamanca in 2018, it is an honor to announce the II International Symposium on Gender and Prison Culture (SIGeP2020), which will take place in Coimbra (Portugal) on October 16 and 17, 2020, at the Municipal House of Culture, under the question: Is prison a democratic space?
+Following the success of the 1st edition of SIGeP, included in the 56th International Congress of Americanists, held in Salamanca in 2018, it is an honor to announce the II International Symposium on Gender and Prison Culture (SIGeP2020), which will take place in Coimbra (Portugal) on October 16 and 17, 2020, in a virtual/online format, under the question: Is prison a democratic space?

 The story of prisons is narrated under the scope of gender, in a male-female dyad, where there is no place for diversity and there are no possibilities for the full achievement of the personality.